ezsystems/commerce-documentation/docs/user_manual/shop_administration/cockpit.md

     - ERP Status
 - Active shopping carts (in last 30 minutes)
 - Number of customers
-- Number of products  (Note: the number of products only respects the content model data provider.
+- Number of products  (The number of products only respects the content model data provider.
 The number of products in the eContent is displayed in **Control Center** / **Manage eContent**.)

 ## Data per shop